-Midwest Psychological Services has enjoyed considerable success and related growth over the last 9 years.
-Since 2006, MPS has grown from one psychologist and a licensed professional counselor in a small office location near the post office to a comprehensive, multidisciplinary staff of 24 mental health providers and seven support staff in two locations.
+Midwest Psychological Services has enjoyed considerable success and related growth over the last 12 years.
+Since 2006, MPS has grown from one psychologist and a licensed professional counselor in a small office location near the post office to a comprehensive, multidisciplinary staff of 14 mental health providers in two locations.
 Our master and doctoral level mental health clinicians specialize in an array of services for children, adolescents and adults, family conflict, divorce, anxiety, depression, schizophrenia, bipolar disorder, personality disorders, dissociative identity disorder, autistic spectrum disorder, alcohol and other drug assessment, and life transitions.

 MPS also offers psychiatric services to children, adolescents and adults for medication management.
 MPS additionally offers neuropsychological assessment for children, adolescents and adults.
 Your treatment benefits from the collaborative consultation that comes from such a diverse, multidisciplinary team of mental health professionals.
 MPS has an administrative staff of seven to help with the initial admission, billing, and insurance verification issues.

 WISCONSIN and MINNESOTA LICENSED PSYCHIATRIST